foundryvtt/worldbuilding/README.md

 # Simple Worldbuilding System

 A simple game system for Foundry VTT which allows for flexible definition of Actors and Items to assist with worldbuilding or for running games which do not have a more complete system implementation available.

+Note : System folder needs to be named for the id:

+  "id": "worldbuildingacks",